nickglazzard1959/gterm/README.md

   which it can connect.
 - The graphics command formats are unique to GTerm and GPLOT.
   (APL code can also generate these graphics commands).
-- Installation requires a Python environment.
+- Installation requires a Python environment (a "con" as well as a "pro").
 - It is definitely not intended to replace "normal" terminal emulators for general use.
-- Windows (any version) is not supported.
+- No version of the Windows operating system is supported.

 Installation on Debian/Ubuntu Linux
 -----------------------------------

 For a completely "empty" machine:

-1. Install system wide binary pre-requisites.
+1. Install system wide binary pre-requisites with APT.
-- python3 --version (note version, must be 3.10 or newer)
+- `python3 --version` (note version, must be 3.10 or newer)
-- sudo apt install python3-pip
+- `sudo apt install python3-pip`
-- sudo apt install python3.xx-venv (replace xx with version)
+- `sudo apt install python3.xx-venv` (replace `xx` with version)
-- sudo apt install portaudio19-dev
-- sudo apt install python-all-dev
-- sudo apt install pkg-config
-- sudo apt install libcairo2-dev
+- `./aptinstalls.sh`

 2. Create a Python virtual environment for running GTerm.
-- python3 -m venv ~/gtermenv
+- `python3 -m venv ~/gtermenv`
-- source ~/gtermenv/bin/activate
+- `source ~/gtermenv/bin/activate`
-- python -m pip install --upgrade pip
+- `python -m pip install --upgrade pip`

 3. Install GTerm in that virtual environment.
-- pip install .
+- `pip install .`

-The number of binary packages that must be installed by APT is disappointing, but PyCairo and PyAudio wheels are not "self contained".
+The number of binary packages that must be installed by APT is disappointing, but the PyCairo and PyAudio wheels are not "self contained".
 This can cause version mismatch problems between the binary libraries and the Python components, but that is how it is.

+It should be straightforward to install GTerm on any other Linux distribution using the packages listed in `aptinstalls.sh` as a guide.

 Installation on macOS
 ---------------------

 For a completely empty machine but with Homebrew already installed:

-1. Install binary pre-requisites.
+1. Install binary pre-requisites with Homebrew.
-- brew install portaudio
+- `brew install portaudio`
-- brew install pkg-config
+- `brew install pkg-config`
-- brew install cairo
+- `brew install cairo`

 2. Create a Python virtual environment for running GTerm.
-- python3 -m venv ~/gtermenv
+- `python3 -m venv ~/gtermenv`
-- source ~/gtermenv/bin/activate
+- `source ~/gtermenv/bin/activate`
-- python -m pip install --upgrade pip
+- `python -m pip install --upgrade pip`

 3. Install GTerm in that virtual environment.
-- pip install .
+- `pip install .`

 Running
 -------

+GTerm should be run from a "shell" in a terminal window.

-- Ensure the gtermenv venv is active.
+- Ensure the gtermenv venv is active, for example with:
+  `source ~/gtermenv/bin/activate`
-- Typing gterm in a CLI will launch GTerm.
+- Typing `gterm` will then launch GTerm.

 Configuration
 -------------